lingui/js-lingui/website/docs/ref/core.md

 Initialize and return a new I18n instance.
 Usually you want to call it just once and then use returned `i18n` object across whole codebase.

 :::note
-You don't need to setup i18n instance
+You don't need to set up i18n instance

 In most cases you can use the global `i18n` object exported from `@lingui/core` directly.

-However, if you do need to setup your own `i18n` instance, remember to also set [`runtimeConfigModule`](/docs/ref/conf.md#runtimeconfigmodule) work macros to work properly:
+However, if you do need to set up your own `i18n` instance, remember to also set [`runtimeConfigModule`](/docs/ref/conf.md#runtimeconfigmodule) work macros to work properly:

 ```ts
 // If you import `i18n` object from custom module like this: